DopplerHQ/awesome-bots/readme.md

 * [MachinaBot](https://machinabot.com/is) - A Smart Relay Gateway Designed for Bots.
 * [Coren](https://heycoren.com/?fref=gc) - Coren allows both businesses and individuals to easily build & use chatbots to automate repetitive tasks, in an innovative way.
 * [JetLink](https://jetlink.io/) - AI powered messaging platform for easy commerce and better support.
-* [Broid](https://broid.ai) - Broid’s API enables bots & softwares to converse on more than 20 top messaging channels, including an interactive live chat (web & apps) powered by the best conversational features available.
-No more doc reading, coding and testing, leverage new channels with the flip of a switch on your dashboard.
 * [WhatsHelp](https://whatshelp.io/) - Messenger Marketing Platform for marketers and entrepreneurs.
 Grow your subscriber list, create smart bots, and broadcast messages in just a few clicks.
 * [BotNation AI](https://botnation.ai) - Bot building platform for engaging voice and text-based conversational apps.
 * [CONVRG](https://www.convrg.io) - Enterprise AI-powered chatbot and messaging experience platform providing personalized conversations that live on FMB, Kik, Webchat, Alexa and Google Home, integrates with CMS systems and E-Commerce platforms.